kevin-wangzefeng/enhancements/keps/sig-cloud-provider/providers/20191206-cloud-provider-huaweicloud.md

 ## Proposal

 We need a repository under the Kubernetes organization to host our cloud provider specific implementation.
-We'd like HUAWEI CLOUD provider would be a subproject of Kubernetes community.
+We'd like HUAWEI CLOUD provider to become a subproject of Kubernetes community.

 ### Subproject Leads